 Send the completed form to: JOURNAL OF PEDIATRIC OPHTHALMOLOGY & STRABISMUS CME Quiz, PO Box 36, Thorofare, NJ 08086.

 Be sure to mail the CME Registration Form on or before the deadline listed.
 After that date, the quiz will close.
 CME Registration Forms received after the date listed will not be processed.

 Your answers will be graded and you will receive a certificate via mail within 4 to 6 weeks advising you whether you have passed or failed.
 A score of at least 80% is required to pass.
 Unanswered questions will be considered incorrect.

 This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of Vindico Medical Education and the Journal of Pediatric Ophthalmology & Strabismus.
 Vindico Medical Education is accredited by the ACCME to provide continuing medical education for physicians.

-Vindico Medical Education designates this educational activity for a maximum of 1 AMA PRA Category 1 Credit™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+Vindico Medical Education designates this journal-based educational activity for a maximum of 1 AMA PRA Category 1 Credit™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.